In this article:

 How to Connect Google Drive to WordPress

-- If you don’t already have it, install the Total Upkeep WordPress Backup Plugin.
+- If you don’t already have it, install our WordPress Backup Plugin Total Upkeep.

 - Google Drive storage is a premium feature of Total Upkeep.
-Upgrade to Premium and install the Total Upkeep Premium Extension.
+Upgrade to Premium and install Total Upkeep Premium on your website.